quaderno/quaderno.js/README.md

-#Quaderno-Stripe.js
+#QuadernoStripe.js

 A general purpose library to create Stripe subscriptions, automating the taxes calculation and the Quaderno integration.

-##Installing the Quaderno with Stripe js library
+##Installing the QuadernoStripe.js library

-This tutorial helps you to integrate Quaderno with Stripe in order to create forms prepared to create subscriptions.
+This tutorial helps you to integrate Quaderno with Stripe in order to create subscriptions with taxes (if needed).

 At a high level, here's what you'll accomplish in this tutorial:

 1. Set the form and collect credit card information with Stripe.js
-2. Convert those details to what Stripe call a single-use toke
+2. Convert those details to what Stripe call a single-use token
-4. Create the Stripe subscription via Quaderno, and send the customer id with the rest of your form, to your server
+3. Create the Stripe subscription via Quaderno and send the data to your server

-##Step 1: Setting the form basics and collecting credit card information
+###Step 1: Setting the form basics and collecting credit card information

 First, include Stripe.js and quaderno-stripe.js in the page: